 The surname Dose was first found in East Friesland, out of which the name quickly spread across the northern coastlands of Germany, in particular to Holstein and Mecklenburg.
 The name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates, some in foreign countries, always elevating their social status by their great contributions to society.
 The variations Dose and Dohse were found particularly frequently in Nordelbingen, as well as throughout Schleswig-Holstein and Hamburg.
 In the Middle Ages, Dose became quite popular as a first name among knights.
 Chronicles mention, for instance, the knight Dose Block of Holstein in 1371.
 Chronicles also mention the figure Doso von Helle, who owned the village Dosenbeck near Preetz in Holstein.
 Its use as a last name may have stemmed from the area in East Friesland where the Dose river flows into the Ems.

-Important Dates for the Dose family
+Early History of the Dose family

 This web page shows only a small excerpt of our Dose research.
 Another 186 words (13 lines of text) covering the years 1291, 1337, 1476, 1740, 1762, and 1764 are included under the topic Early Dose History in all our PDF Extended History products and printed products wherever possible.